-It’s easy to overlook an entryway, but a space like this provides more than just a transition to larger living areas.
+It’s easy to overlook designing an entryway properly, but a space like this provides more than just a transition to larger living areas.
 It sets the tone for the rest of your home.
-Combine an inviting atmosphere with functional hallway ideas to make first impressions count.
+Here, we show you how to combine an inviting atmosphere with functional entryway ideas to make first impressions count.

 A standout, eye-catching design – and statement color palette – in an entryway not only tells a story, it also draws our attention and sparks wonder.

 In this modern hallway, graphic prints hung side by side over a bespoke metal console create a striking impact.
 Shapely accessories in glass and marble further enhance the ensemble.

 ‘I love using this sort of color on walls as it allows paintings and portraits to really sing out,' says Anna Haines, founder, Anna Haines Design (opens in new tab).
 'It feels both calming and quiet and also works as the ideal backdrop for a range of rich textiles, decorative antique rugs and furniture.’

 6. Add a statement addition to an entryway

 'I always advise using really interesting furniture in hallway ideas – a beautiful console table or a sculptural piece,' says Charu Gandhi, founder of Elicyon (opens in new tab).
 'It's unexpected and because it's not a space you're going to sit in for ages, you don't have to focus on functionality or, indeed, comfort, so you can get away with doing something that's quite frivolous.'
 Here, striking artwork and bold accessories set the scene in this bright entryway.

 Entryways have a structure to them and you can add a very heavy, monolithic piece of furniture that's going to stay there.